slbc/slbc/wp-content/plugins/sermon-manager-for-wordpress/readme.txt

 2. Sermon Files

 == Changelog ==
+= 1.8.1 =
+* fixed errors with saving settings for some users (remove dependency on CURL)

+= 1.8 =
+* improved podcasting performance - props @livingos
+* cleaned up options page with tabs, added hooks for other plugins to hook into the option page.
+* fixed bug causing sermons to display 2x

 = 1.7.4 =
 * updated the way attachments are displayed.
 Now they will be available for download even if not attached to the sermon.
 * fix sermon-images shortcode